CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 \subsubsection{Failure Detection and Diagnosis}

 The dynamic adjustment process is initiated when the Dynamic Execution Engine detects a failure at a specific vertex $v_f \in V$ of the current workflow $W_{current}$.
-A failure is defined as either an explicit error returned by a tool or an output that fails to meet a predefined quality metric.
-Upon detection, the engine halts the execution of dependent downstream nodes and reports the failure state, which becomes part of the history $\mathcal{H}_{t-1}$, to the Orchestrator Agent.
-The Orchestrator then performs a diagnosis by analyzing this history in conjunction with the preconditions of the failed tool $t_f$, aiming to identify the root cause of the failure.
+We define a failure as either an explicit error returned by a tool or an output that fails to meet a predefined quality metric.
+Once detected, the engine immediately halts the execution of dependent downstream nodes and reports the failure state, which becomes part of the history $\mathcal{H}_{t-1}$, to the Orchestrator Agent.
+The Orchestrator then diagnoses the root cause by analyzing the history in conjunction with the preconditions of the failed tool $t_f$, aiming to identify the root cause of the failure.